 In 2005, these two organizations- one in Paulsboro and the other in Glassboro- merged to form the Boys & Girls Clubs of Gloucester County (BGCGC) with the administrative building located in Glassboro and Club locations remaining in Glassboro and Paulsboro.

 Dan Dalton, who had been serving as board chairman for the Glassboro Club since he spearheaded its founding in 2002 (see above), continued his Board leadership by serving as our first Board President.
 He continues on the board today and has been a driving force in our continued success.

 Jim Daloisio (2007-2009)

-Jim is a Paulsboro businessman who owns Railroad Construction Company of Southern New Jersey and who helped found the Paulsboro Club.
+Jim is a Paulsboro businessman who owns the Railroad Construction Company of Southern New Jersey and who helped found the Paulsboro Club.
 Jim also served as a Board Member and Officer for the Boys & Girls Clubs of New Jersey.
 He continues to serve on our board and makes an impact.

 Nick Mitcho (2009 -2011)

-Nick was Superintendent of Glassboro Schools.
+Nick was the Superintendent of Glassboro Schools.
 A founding member of BGCGC, Nick was instrumental in starting and developing the BGCGC “Swing for Kids” golf fundraiser.
-During his tenure the Glassboro Club moved to its current location at the old Elsmere School at 801 Ellis St. In 2013, the town officially deeded the facility and property to BGCGC.
+During his tenure, the Glassboro Club moved to its current location at the old Elsmere School at 801 Ellis St. In 2013, the town officially deeded the facility and property to BGCGC.
 Nick continues to be a valued member of our board.

 Gary Davis (2012-2014)

 Gary was recruited to the BGCGC Board by Nick Mitcho in 2008.
-As Board President, Gary lead the organization to develop and grow into the largest youth agency in the County.
+As Board President, Gary led the organization to develop and grow into the largest youth agency in the County.
 Under Gary’s leadership BGCGC opened a new location in September of 2013 with a new Woodbury Teen Center.